admbahm/admbahm/README.md

 - 📫 How to reach me **adam.deane@proton.me**

-- ⚡ Fun fact **I dont take life too seriously, and neither should you.**
+- ⚡ Fun fact: **I dont take life too seriously, and neither should you.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">